suijunqiang/skybureau_net/README.md

 ### Features To Do
 - [x] Blog management module Frontend/Backend
-- [x] News pages frontend by Quasar V2
+- [x] News management module Frontend/Backend
-- [x] News pages backend by Strapi V5
+- [x] Iot management module Frontend/Backend

 ### Getting Started
 How to start the project and run it locally.